auula/gsql/README.md

     "name": "名字",
 })).From(UserInfo{}).ById(1)

-// SELECT id, name AS '名字', age, id FROM UserInfo WHERE id = 1 t.Log(sql3)
+// SELECT id, name AS '名字', age FROM UserInfo WHERE  id = 1 t.Log(sql3)
 ```
 `SelectAs` if the parameter is `slice`，`id = pk:"id"` The last parameter must be the primary key field of the table.